muratk3n/thirdwave/en/2020/07/migrations-anatolia.md

 were aware of a number of migratory experiences in Turkish history, but were not about others, or rather that others were not conceived as a migratory experience.
-When appropriate, this information is triangulated with secondary sources, the scholarly literature on this topic, as well as a quick analytical overview of the official Turkish history curriculum in primary and secondary education.
+When appropriate, this information is triangulated with .. a quick analytical overview of the official Turkish history curriculum in primary and secondary education.

 During the interviews, respondents generally affirmed that migration has always played an important role in Turkish history.
 More